-June 25, 2024
+June 26, 2024

 Mr. Donnie Bentley Dan Ryan Builders - North Carolina, LLC 1101 Slater Road, Suite 300 Durham, North Carolina 27703

-Subject: Summary of Foundation Bearing Material Evaluation & 3rd Party Inspection

-Lot No. 7 - (135 Shelby Meadow Lane)

-Honeycutt Hills Subdivision Angier, North Carolina Permit Number: 2404-0043

-Project Number: 3241-14R (40709-00)

-Order No.: N/A
+Subject: Summary of Foundation Bearing Material Evaluation & 3rd Party Inspection Lot No. 2 - (37 Shelby Meadow Lane) Honeycutt Hills Subdivision Angier, North Carolina Permit Number: 2404-0062 Project Number: 3241-14R (40757-01) Order No.: N/A

 Dear Mr. Bentley:

-On June 14 and 18, 2024, a representative of UES Professional Solutions 29, Inc. (UES) visited the subject site for the purpose of observing the near surface foundation bearing materials and to perform a third-party foundation inspection for the proposed residential structure.
+On June 18, 2024, a representative of UES Professional Solutions 29, Inc. (UES) visited the subject site for the purpose of observing the near surface foundation bearing materials and to perform a third-party foundation inspection for the proposed residential structure.
 The following is a summary of our onsite observations and evaluation.

+JUES

-The residential footings were excavated approximately 16 inches wide and approximately 14 inches below the existing ground surface prior to our site visit.
+The residential footings were excavated approximately 16 inches wide and approximately 18 inches below the existing ground surface prior to our site visit.
 We observed that the exterior and interior wall foundations and lugs were prepared per the structural plans provided onsite.

 Our work included testing and bearing grade evaluations of the in-place soil at the bottom of the foundation excavations.
 Hand auger borings were incrementally advanced by manually twisting a sharpened steel auger into the soil at selected locations along the footing excavation.
 The soil consistency in the bottom of the excavation and at selected intervals below the bearing grade was evaluated by Dynamic Cone Penetrometer (DCP) testing.
 The conical point of the DCP was first seated to penetrate any loose cuttings and then driven three additional 1-3/4 inch increments with blows from a 15-pound hammer falling 20 inches.
 The soil's strength characteristics and foundation support capability was determined based on the average blows per increment (bpi) over the last two increments to achieve this penetration.
 Additionally, the entire excavated foundation was evaluated by hand probing using a 1⁄2 inch diameter steel probe rod to check for soft areas at the surface intermediate of our hand auger boring locations.

-The materials exposed at the bottom of excavations generally consisted of brown-tan, sandy-clay (residual soils) and were free of significant quantities of organics and debris.
-It should be noted that soft soils were encountered to approximate depths ranging from 2 to 3 feet below the planned foundation bearing elevation throughout the excavated footings.
-The contractor was informed and UES recommended over-excavating to firm soils in the areas designated in marking paint.
-UES returned on June 18, 2024 and observed that the recommended over-excavations had been completed.
-We recommend backfilling the over-excavated areas with compacted clean washed stone (NCDOT No. 57 stone) wrapped in a woven geotextile (Mirafi 500x or equivalent) or place full depth concrete.
+The materials exposed at the bottom of excavations generally consisted of tan-brown, sandy-clay (residual soils) and were free of significant quantities of organics and debris.
 If additional testing for the purpose of estimating volumetric change (shrink/swell) potential or to estimate consolidation of the tested soils is desired, UES can provide these services.

-Based on the results of our DCP testing, the completed remedial measures, and our site observations, the soils encountered are suitable for support of the residential structure utilizing a net allowable soil bearing pressure of 2,000 pounds-per-square-foot.
+Based on the results of our DCP testing, hand probing, and our site observations, the soils encountered are suitable for support of the residential structure utilizing a net allowable soil bearing pressure of 2,000 pounds-per-square-foot.
 The foundation bearing soils are in accordance with the HUD requirements.

 If foundation bearing materials are exposed to inclement weather or adverse construction activities, UES should be contacted to re-evaluate the foundation bearing materials prior to concrete placement.

 We appreciate the opportunity to assist you during this phase of the project.
 If you need further assistance or additional information please do not hesitate to contact us.

-Sincerely, Jeff A. Taylor, P.E.
+Sincerely,

-Geotechnical Engineer UES Professional Solutions 29, Inc.
+UES Professional Solutions 29, Inc.